scalameta/lsp4s/README.md

 ### Used by

-The modules `lsp4s` and `jsonrpc` are used by the following projects:
+The modules `lsp4s` and `jsonrpc` are used in the following projects:

-- [Metals][]: language server for Scala
+- [Metals][]: language server for Scala uses `lsp4s` to communicate with editors and `jsonrpc` to communicate with sbt server as a client.
-- [IntelliJ Scala][]: the most widely used IDE for Scala
+- [IntelliJ Scala][]: the most widely used IDE for Scala uses `jsonrpc` to communicate with build tools through the Build Server Protocol.
-- [Bloop][]: Scala build server and command-line tool for fast compile and test workflows
+- [Bloop][]: Scala build server and command-line tool for fast compile and test workflows that uses `jsonrpc` to communicate with IDEs through the Build Server Protocol.
-- [Build Server Protocol][bsp]: a complementary protocol to LSP targeted for build tools.
+- [Build Server Protocol][bsp]: a complementary protocol to the Language Server Protocol targeted for build tools that uses `jsonrpc` to provide a `bsp` Scala library similar to the `lsp4s` module in this project.

-Are you using lsp4s?
+Are you using `lsp4s` or `jsonrpc`?
 Submit a pull request adding your project to the list :)

 [bsp]: https://github.com/scalacenter/bsp/blob/master/docs/bsp.md
 [bloop]: https://scalacenter.github.io/bloop/